Lloyd Donald Brinkman

 Lloyd Donald Brinkman (1929 – July 4, 2015) was an American businessman, cattle breeder, civic leader and art collector.
 He was the owner of "the largest floor covering distributor in the US," and 350 pizza parlors with Gatti's Pizza.
 He bred Brangus cattle, and he was a significant collector of Western art.

 Early life

-Brinkman was born in 1929 in near Dagmar in Sheridan County, Montana.
+Brinkman was born in 1929 near Dagmar in Sheridan County, Montana.
 His grandparents were Danish immigrants who became homesteaders in the county.

 Brinkman graduated from Pascagoula High School in Pascagoula, Mississippi.
-He attended Pearl River Community College, and he graduated from the University of Southern Mississippi, where he earned a bachelor's degree in Marketing in 1952.
+He attended Pearl River Community College and graduated from the University of Southern Mississippi, where he earned a bachelor's degree in Marketing in 1952.

 Business career

 Brinkman initially worked in the flooring industry, even starting his own business in Dallas, Texas in 1960.
 It eventually became "the largest floor covering distributor in the US."
 Brinkman was also the owner of Gatti's Pizza, which operated 350 restaurants by the time he sold the business for $24 million in 2004.

 Brinkman was also a breeder of Brangus cattle.